Nearsoft/jobs/readme.md

 ### Requirements

-* Software engineering background.
+* Software engineering background
-* Proven communication skills.
+* Proven communication skills
 * Strong in technology, be able to provide technical advice to the team.
-* Proficient on  iterative development.
+* Proficient on  iterative development
-* Proficiency in leadership, influencing, decision making.
+* Proficiency in leadership, influencing, decision making
-* Understand other processes and methodologies and can speak intelligently about them and leverage other techniques to provide value to a team/enterprise.
+* Understand other processes and methodologies and can speak intelligently about them and leverage other techniques to provide value to a team/enterprise
 * Proficient on software development processes and procedures.
-* Understand the value of commitments to delivery made by a development team.
+* Understand the value of commitments to delivery made by a development team
 * Understand incremental delivery and the value of metrics
 * Understand backlog tracking, burndown metrics, velocity, and task definition
 * Familiarity with common Agile practices, and better development practices
-* Be able to manage multiple projects.
+* Be able to manage multiple projects
 * Someone who lives our values, understand Nearsoft vision and strategy.
-* Understand Nearsoft processes and business model.
+* Understand Nearsoft processes and business model
-* People person.
+* People person
 * 10++ years in the software industry, 5+ year of experience leading/coaching teams in agile software development.
-* Location: Hermosillo.
+* Location: Hermosillo
-* Travel to client offices.
+* Travel to client offices
 * Nice to have: Scrum or Kanban Management Experience